Hamster45105/DuckAddressSend/README.md

 Found a bug or issue?
 Open an issue with as much detail as possible.

-Just ❤️ the website?
+Just LOVE the website?
 Give the repo a star!

 > :warning: **Warning!!!** <br>
-Despite being a couple of pages of CSS, JavaScript and HTML, the formatting of the code and naming of things is quite a mess!
+The formatting of the code and naming of things is quite a mess!

 ## License 📜
 This repository is licenesed under the **MIT License**.